5 Inference for simple linear regression

 2 per_capita_expend 0.00330 0.00160 2.06 4.24e- 2 0.000115 0.00648

-In this chapter we introduced two approaches for conducting statistical inference and drawing conclusions about a population slope - simulation based methods and methods based on the Central Limit Theorem.
-You may have noticed that the standard error, test statistic, p-value and confidence interval we calculated using the mathematical models from the Central Limit Theorem align with what it seen from the output produced by statistical software in .
+In this chapter we introduced two approaches for conducting statistical inference to draw conclusions about a population slope, simulation-based methods and theory-based methods.
+The standard error, test statistic, p-value and confidence interval we calculated using the mathematical models from the Central Limit Theorem align with what it seen from the output produced by statistical software in .
 Modern statistical software will produce these values for you, so in practice you will not typically derive these values “manually” as we did in this chapter.
 As the data scientist your role will be to interpret the output and use it to draw conclusions.
-It’s still valuable, however, to have an understanding of where these values come from in order to interpret and use them accurately.
+It’s still valuable, however, to have an understanding of where these values come from in order to interpret and apply them accurately.
+As more software has embedded artificial intelligence features, understanding how the values are computed also helps us check if the software’s output makes sense given the data, analysis objective, and methods.

-We have these two approaches for inference, so which one do we use for a given analysis?
-In the next chapter, we will discuss the model assumptions from in more detail along with conditions to check if the assumptions hold for a given data set.
-We will use these conditions in conjunction with other statistical and practical considerations to determine when we might prefer simulation-based methods or those based on the Central Limit Theorem.
+Which of these two methods is preferred to use in practice?
+In the next chapter, we will discuss the model assumptions from and the conditions we use to evaluate whether the assumptions hold for our data.
+We will use these conditions in conjunction with other statistical and practical considerations to determine when we might prefer simulation-based methods or theory-based methods for inference.

-Intercept: The expected number of playgrounds per 10,000 residents for a city that spends $0 on its residents is 2.418.
-We would not expect a city to spend $0 on its residents, so this interpretation is not meaningful in practice.↩︎
+Intercept: We would not expect a city to invest $0 on services and facilities for its residents, so the interpretation of the intercept is not meaningful in practice.↩︎

-2. We sample with replacement so that we get a new sample each time we bootstrap.
-If we sampled without replacement, we would always end up with a sample that looks exactly like our existing sample data.↩︎
+3. We sample with replacement so that we get a new sample each time we bootstrap.
+If we sampled without replacement, we would always end up with a bootstrap sample is exactly the same as the original sample.↩︎

-7. The variability is approximately equal in both distributions.↩︎
+7. The variability is approximately equal in both distributions.
+This is expected, because the distributions will have the same variability but different centers.↩︎

-9. It is possible we have made a Type I error, since we rejected the null hypothesis.↩︎
+9. It is possible we have made a Type I error, because we concluded to reject the null hypothesis.↩︎

 10. Standard error is the term used for the standard deviation of a sampling distribution.↩︎